 How Long After A Car Accident Can I Claim Injury in Michigan?

-With the challenges of today’s car accident law and time limits to claim injury after a car accident in Michigan, auto lawyers are truly racing against the clock to protect their clients.
-With that in mind, it’s critical to ensure that you’re receiving complete and appropriate medical care for all of your car accident injuries — within the first three months of a crash.
+With the challenges of today’s laws and with the statute of limitations, lawyers are truly racing against the clock to protect their clients.
+With that in mind, it’s critical to ensure that you’re receiving complete and appropriate medical care for all of your injuries — within the first three months of a crash.

 If you’re having trouble getting timely referrals and/or appointments with specialists and doctors, it’s best to contact an auto lawyer, who can help you: